Dr Leslie Vinjamuri

-She earned an MSc in International Relations from the London School of Economics and a PhD in political science from Columbia University.
+Leslie has a BA from Wesleyan University (Phi Beta Kappa), an MSc (Distinction) from the London School of Economics, and a PhD from Columbia University.

 |2002-06||Assistant Professor, School of Foreign Service, Georgetown University|